Norfolkline Set Sail for Scotland PR With Press Coverage

 The Scottish Viking sails three times a week from both ports and with onboard facilities that include a restaurant, bar, cinema and children’s play area, there are plenty opportunities for passengers of all ages to sit back, enjoy the journey and arrive in Europe refreshed and relaxed.

 Passengers travelling with a car can easily head to any destination on mainland Europe.
 The port of Zeebrugge is just 10 km from the beautiful city of Bruges and provides easy access to the European motorway Network allowing passengers to continue their journey to France, Holland, Germany, Italy and further afield.

-The full article can be found on the Dundee Courier and Advertiser website and the coverage was secured as part of an ongoing PR campaign carried out the Holyrood Partnership.
+The full article can be found on the Dundee Courier and Advertiser website and the coverage was secured as part of an ongoing PR campaign carried out the Holyrood PR.